lexytxt/messagesfrom061/messages/eyes-wide-shut.md

 where she dozed off
 in his truck.

-I just want you to know
+But it didn’t start
-it didn’t start at the doctor
+in that doctor’s office
 when her back slid down
 the coldest vinyl couch.